raspberrypi/documentation/installation/raspberry-pi-desktop/boot-options/README.md

 # Raspberry Pi Desktop boot options

-When booting the Raspberry Pi Desktop image, you will be presented with a selection screen offering a number of options for how you would like to run or install it:
+When booting the Raspberry Pi Desktop image, you will be presented with a selection screen offering a number of options for how to run or install it:

 ![Raspberry Pi Desktop boot options](images/rpd-boot-options.png)